6 min read

 With digital accounts payable solutions, it's possible to fully automate processes like invoices and payments across online and mobile devices anywhere in the world.
 They enable a direct connection between corporations that make a payment (also known as 'companies' or 'buyers') and suppliers, who provide services or goods.

-Many corporations today place an emphasis on automating purchase orders and invoices, but will then send a paper check to settle the account.
+Many corporations today place an emphasis on automating purchase orders and invoices, but will then send a paper cheque to settle the account.
 After a very streamlined, digital process up front, payments are often overlooked.
 Automating the whole process, from beginning to end, can help increase efficiency and avoid physical touch points.

 The Virtues of Virtual Cards